The Dressmaker is elevated by committed performances and production design, but its bogged down by jarring tonal shifts and aimless weirdness.

 The movie is too unreal to be relatable.
 The town is so small that it makes you wonder how its horrible residents kept their secrets hidden.
 It’s nice to see an older woman score a younger man on screen for a change, but this doesn’t make sense in the story.
 Tilly was taken away at the age of 10, but somehow managed to win the heart of a boy who look like he wasn’t even born yet during that time.

-On the other hand, it can be said that the movie aims to be a theatrical farce.
+It can be said that the movie aims to be a theatrical farce.
 However, the plot can’t make up its mind nor goes far enough to become a strange curiosity.
 The movie zips through marital rape, domestic violence and death while also trying to be a mystery, thriller, horror, comedy and revenge saga with a sprinkle of a mother and daughter drama.

 Yep, The Dressmaker is all over the place and you’re not quite sure what to make of it.
 There’s something witty about Tilly’s inability to fully appreciate her own reinvention while also having the power to transform people.
 It’s also ironic how this transformation is useless as her well made dresses can’t mask the ugly core of its owners.
 Sadly, this gets lost in the straight-up weirdness of the movie.